z3i/gutenberg/README.md

 ---------------------------------

-Since Gutenberg can into JSON and YAML, you may generate a context automatically using your own code so your version, your help information and these things are up-to-date.
+Since Gutenberg can into JSON and YAML, you may generate a context automatically using your own code, and your version, help information et cetera will be up-to-date.

-Remember that `gutenberg` executable has a lot of options so you can fine-tune it for your needs:
+Remember that `gutenberg` executable has a lot of options, so you can fine-tune it for your needs:

 ```
 Usage: gutenberg [options]